insomniacslk/osf-build/README.md

 podman run --rm -it insomniacslk/osf-build
 ```

+The last command will run QEmu in `nographics` mode.
+Remember that you can
+terminate QEmu with `ctrl-a x`.

 You can copy the output files with a command like this:
 ```
 podman run --rm -it --mount type=bind,source="${PWD}"/output,target=/home/circleci/output insomniacslk/osf-build sudo cp coreboot.rom disk.img output/